Maronite Church: Islamic rule

-After they came under Arab rule following the Muslim conquest of Syria (634–638), Maronite immigration to Lebanon, which had begun some time before, increased, intensifying under the Abbasid caliph al-Ma'mun (813–33).
+After they came under Arab rule following the Muslim conquest of Syria (634–638), Maronite immigration to Lebanon, which had begun some time before, increased, intensifying under the Abbasid caliph al-Ma'mun (813–833).

 To eliminate internal dissent, from 1289 to 1291 Egyptian Mamluk troops descended on Mount Lebanon, destroying forts and monasteries.

 Crusades

 Following the Muslim conquest of Eastern Christendom outside Anatolia and Europe in the 7th century and after the establishment of secured lines of demarcation between Islamic caliphs and Byzantine emperors, little was heard from the Maronites for 400 years.
 Secure in their mountain strongholds, the Maronites were contacted in the mountains near Tripoli, Lebanon, by Raymond of Toulouse on his way to conquer Jerusalem in the Great Crusade of 1096–1099.
 Raymond later returned to besiege Tripoli (1102–1109) after the conquest of Jerusalem in 1099, and relations between the Maronites and European Christianity were subsequently reestablished.

+The Maronites assisted the crusaders and formally affirmed their affiliation with the Holy See of Rome in 1182.
+Contemporary chronicler William of Tyre described how in that year the Marionite Patriarch and bishops representing 40,000 people abjured their allegiance to the Ekthesis of Heraclius and made oaths of allegiance to the bishop of Rome, Pope Alexander III, while traditional Maronite accounts state that they were always loyal to the pope and that 1182 simply marked a formal confirmation of the union.

-The Maronites assisted the crusaders and affirmed their affiliation with the Holy See of Rome in 1182.
-To commemorate their communion, Maronite Patriarch Youseff Al Jirjisi received the crown and staff, marking his patriarchal authority, from Pope Paschal II in 1100 AD.
-In 1131, Maronite Patriarch Gregorios Al-Halati received letters from Pope Innocent II in which the Papacy recognized the authority of the Patriarchate of Antioch.
-Patriarch Jeremias II Al-Amshitti (1199–1230) became the first Maronite Patriarch to visit Rome when he attended the Fourth Council of the Lateran in 1215.
+To commemorate their communion, Maronite patriarch Youseff Al Jirjisi received the crown and staff, marking his patriarchal authority, from Pope Paschal II in 1100 AD.
+In 1131, Maronite patriarch Gregorios Al-Halati received letters from Pope Innocent II in which the papacy recognized the authority of the Patriarchate of Antioch.
+Patriarch Jeremias II Al-Amshitti (1199–1230) became the first Maronite patriarch to visit Rome when he attended the Fourth Council of the Lateran in 1215.
 The Patriarchate of Antioch was also represented at the Council of Ferrara-Florence in 1438.
 Peter Hans Kolvenbach notes, "This contact with the Latin Church enriched the intellectual world of Europe in the Middle Ages.
 Maronites taught Oriental languages and literature at the universities of Italy and France."

-During the Mamluk rule over Lebanon the Maronites were persecuted, with many being killed and others emigrating to Cyprus.
+During the Mamluk rule over Lebanon, the Maronites were persecuted, with many being killed and others emigrating to Cyprus.
 Maronite Patriarch Gabriel II of Hjoula was burned alive in 1367 by the Mamluks; and, after a Mamluk campaign against the patriarch residence in Ilig (close to Byblos), the patriarchal seat was moved to the Monastery of Our Lady of Qannubin, where it remained until the nineteenth century.